CrimeOwl AI logoCrimeOwl AI

 Federal Arrest Warrant Issued

-United States District Court, Eastern District of Pennsylvania issued a federal arrest warrant for Obas charging him with unlawful flight to avoid prosecution.
+United States District Court, Eastern District of Pennsylvania, Allentown issued federal warrant for Obas on charge of unlawful flight to avoid prosecution

 Key Locations